Cami-aedov/Cami-aedov/README.md

 Hello World!
 I’m Camila Aedo, Computer Engineer with solid experience in managing and developing websites using CMS platforms such as WordPress, Joomla, Shopify, and Mobirise.
 I specialize in frontend web development, building responsive, modern, and optimized websites with technologies like HTML, CSS, JavaScript, Astro, and Tailwind CSS.
-I am distinguished by my commitment to continuous learning, a practical approach, and strong adaptability to new tools and technological trends, which enables me to deliver efficient and high-impact digital solutions
+I am distinguished by my commitment to continuous learning, a practical approach, and strong adaptability to new tools and technological trends, which enables me to deliver efficient and high-impact digital solutions.

 * **I am interested in Software development, machine learning, Web Design and Digital Marketing**
 - 🌱 I’m currently learning ...